Paternity Actions Lawyer in Corona

 Other times paternity is sought by the mother, who is in need of financial assistance and support.
 If a paternity test proves that a man is the father of a child, the court can order him to make child support payments.
 Likewise, if the man is determined not to be the father of a child, he will no longer be held responsible for providing support.

 Paternity actions are also sought by men wishing to gain child custody or visitation rights.
 If a man can establish that he is the father of a child, he will have a much better chance at obtaining visitation rights or custody of the child.
 Paternity is a very serious matter that, once determined, will permanently affect the lives of the parties involved.
-You can rely on our Corona family law attorneys to make sure all of the necessary paperwork is filled out correctly and to help you properly file a paternity action.
+You can rely on our Corona paternity lawyers to make sure all of the necessary paperwork is filled out correctly and to help you properly file a paternity action.

 Equitable Parenthood, Alleged Fathers & Presumed Fathers